Create a professional CV now!

 Hobbies and Interests

-• Tytherington Academy Women’s Football Team Captain (2018-present)
+- Tytherington Academy Women’s Football Team Captain (2021–Present)

 Languages

-1. Make a catchy personal statement for a CV for a 16-year-old
+1. Make an outstanding personal statement for a CV for a 16-year-old

-Here’s something you may not know: The person reading your CV for a 16-year-old could spend less on reading it than you do viewing an Insta story.
+Here’s something you may not know: The person reading your CV for 16-year-olds could spend less on reading it than you do viewing an Insta story.
 One study found that the average recruiter looks at a CV for 7.4 seconds.
 How to make sure you don’t get swiped left?
-Start your CV for a teenager with no experience with a captivating personal statement.
+Start with a captivating personal statement (CV summary).

 A solid CV personal statement is full of facts and ambition, not empty statements like ‘detail-oriented, punctual and reliable’.
-Put it at the top of your resume to capture the reader’s interest.
+Put it at the top of your CV to capture the reader’s interest.

-Focus on your biggest achievements that are relevant to the role, or achievements that show maturity and work ethic, like sporting or hobby success.
+When writing a CV for a 16-year-old, one should focus on the biggest achievements that are relevant to the role, or achievements that show maturity and work ethic, like sporting or hobby success.

-Diligent and hard-working A-Level student seeking to leverage interpersonal skills and friendly demeanour to build lasting relationships with the clientele of John’s Newsagents.
-Aiming to study Accounting at University of Derby in 2022, I have an A* in Maths, and a keen eye for detail that will not allow mistakes to slip past.
-I am used to juggling multiple responsibilities at a time as the Women’s Football Sixth Form Captain, and having held a morning paper round since 2016.
+Motivated and dedicated A-Level student with a strong commitment to building lasting relationships.
+With excellent interpersonal skills and a friendly demeanour, eager to contribute to the clientele of John’s Newsagents.
+Aiming to pursue Accounting at the University of Derby in 2024, holds an A* in Maths, showcasing meticulous attention to detail.
+Renowned for efficient multitasking, successfully managed responsibilities as the Women’s Football Sixth Form Captain while consistently fulfilling a morning paper round since 2022.

 A strong CV summary will convince the recruiter you’re the perfect candidate.
 Save time and choose a ready-made personal statement written by career experts and adjust it to your needs in the LiveCareer CV builder.